 I got my undergraduate degree from Washington University in St. Louis; before that, I lived in north-east Tennessee with my family.
-Now, my siblings have spread out, going as far as Austin and Irvine (soon to be Portland).
+Now, my siblings have spread out, going as far as Portland and Boston.

-I am a member of the Berkeley Hang Gliding Club, with a Hang 3 rating.
+I used to fly with the Berkeley Hang Gliding Club, and I have a Hang 3 rating.
 I can also be found blues dancing; opportunities for that are plentiful here in the Bay Area.
-Why, I've even started DJing at Beat the Blues, a Wednesday night venue in Berkeley.
+Why, I even met my wife Caely at Beat the Blues, a Wednesday night venue in Berkeley.